Close Menu

 Stop payments usually come with a fee.
 Knowing the cost upfront helps you plan and decide if a stop payment is the right choice.
 You can also close the account or dispute a cleared transaction.

 Fee structures vary by bank and account type.
-Some accounts, like premium or business accounts, might include many free stop payments, while others charge per request.
+Some accounts, such as premium or business accounts, may include a limited number of free stop payments, while others charge per request.
 Always ask for the exact fee and whether it’s refundable if the stop payment isn’t needed.

 Know the Cost Implications

 Fees typically range from a modest flat charge to larger amounts for businesses, and they’re often non-refundable.
-Factor in the fee alongside the check amount and the potential consequences of the check being cashed to decide the best approach.
+Factor in the fee alongside the check amount and the potential consequences of cashing the check to decide the best approach.

 Sometimes, there may be cheaper ways to fix the problem.
-You can contact the person who got the check and ask them to send it back.
+You can contact the person who received the check and ask them to return it.
 However, if fraud is suspected or the payee is unresponsive, a stop payment is usually worth the cost to prevent unauthorized withdrawal.

 Evaluate Payment Options

 Consider alternatives to replacing lost checks.
 Electronic transfer methods — such as ACH, wire transfer, or person-to-person payment apps — can be more secure and faster.
-These options reduce the risk of lost or stolen paper checks in the future.
+These options reduce the risk of lost or stolen paper checks.

 If a replacement check is necessary, plan how to issue it safely.
 Using certified mail, arranging a secure pickup, or switching to an electronic payment can all reduce the chance of repeating the same problem.
 Discuss these options with the payee to find the most convenient and secure solution.